-Dental bridges literally bridge the gap caused by one or more missing teeth — as one or more artificial teeth are cemented into place using the teeth on either side for support.
-Our Troy dentists will use a bridge to replace the missing tooth, both functionally and cosmetically.
+A dental bridge quite literally “bridges” the gap left behind by one or more .
+This solution involves artificial teeth being cemented into place while teeth on either side of the gap are used for support.
+Our Troy, MI, dentists will use a dental bridge to replace the missing tooth for enhanced functionality and cosmetic appearance.

 Bridgework is as much an art as it is an exact science.
-The materials used may be gold alloys, porcelain bonded to metal alloy or all ceramic material made to match your natural tooth color.
-The choice of material depends on requirements for strength, wear and esthetics.
+The materials used may be gold alloys, porcelain bonded to metal alloy, or all ceramic material made to match your natural tooth color.
+The choice of material depends on requirements for strength, wear, and aesthetics.

 There are many advantages to having a dental bridge placed.
 The most obvious benefit is that they can help improve the appearance of your smile.
 This alone can provide a noticeable confidence boost and make the entire process worth it.